 Article Translations: (Spanish)

-Pucker up!
 Have you ever heard of the "kissing disease"?
 If you said that it's mono, you're absolutely correct.

 But you don't get mono only from kissing.
 Infectious mononucleosis, called mono for short, is caused by the Epstein-Barr virus (EBV), which is a type of herpes virus.
 Other viruses in the herpes family cause cold sores and illnesses like chickenpox.

 Most people who get mono are between the ages of 15 and 25, but younger kids can get it, too.
 The mono virus affects the lymph nodes, throat, salivary glands, liver, spleen, and blood, and it can make a person feel tired and achy all over.
 It can also make you lose your appetite.

 You probably know what your lymph nodes are, and you probably guessed that your salivary glands are inside of your mouth.
 But what about your spleen?
 It's located on the left side of your abdomen, just under the ribcage, and it helps cleanse your blood of bacteria and viruses.